Find and replace in file

 For more details on regex, refer to the search with regex documentation.

 Use the and arrows to navigate to the previous or the next occurrence.

-You can narrow your search when you select the Words, Match case checkboxes on the search pane, or click the filter icon to select a scope for your search.
+You can narrow your search when you click , in the search field, or click to select a scope for your search.

 Press Ctrl+F7 to see usages of any element in the opened file.

-If you don't want PyCharm to highlight all found usages in the file, open the Settings / Preferences dialog (Ctrl+Alt+S) and on the page clear the Highlight usages of element at caret option.
+If you don't want PyCharm to highlight all found usages in the file, open the Settings dialog (Ctrl+Alt+S) and on the page clear the Highlight usages of element at caret option.

 Press Alt+F7 to search for usages beyond the current file or Ctrl+Alt+F7 to open the search results in a separate popup.
 If you need to configure some options before the search, press Ctrl+Alt+Shift+F7 to open the Find Usages dialog.

 Refer to Find and replace in project to learn how to replace all discovered occurrences in the entire project.

 Press Ctrl+R or select Replace in File window.from the main menu to open the